kartik-v/yii2-icons/README.md

   'icon-framework' => 'fa',  // Font Awesome Icon framework ]
 ```
-Initializing the globally setup framework in your view.
-Call this code in your view or view layout file.
+To initialize the globally setup framework in your view, call this code in your view or view layout file.

 ```php
 use kartik\icons\Icon;